 Type IV Misdemeanor & Felony Offenses: We will reject applicants with one or more Type IV Misdemeanor convictions for five years following the most recent disposition or conviction date, or one year following the end of incarceration (if disclosed); whichever is later.
-We will reject applicants with one or more Type IV Felony convictions regardless of the length of time since the disposition or conviction date.
+We will reject applicants with one or more Type IV Felony convictions.
 Type IV Offenses involve intentional harmful acts or significant damage to property and include but are not limited to arson, attempted arson, unlawful burning, unlawful imprisonment, or false imprisonment (kidnapping), robbery and armed robbery.